BehaveWare/nucleus/README.md

 ### Documentation

-Documentation is currently inside the code.
-All exported functions have a comment included that will show up in your text editor explaining the function's purpose as well as its parameters and return value.
-External documentation will be coming in the future, reach out to the maintainers if you are interested in contributing external documentation.
+Documentation is currently inside the code and is exported using [TypeDoc](https://typedoc.org/) and can be found [here](./docs/index.html)

 ## Getting Started for Contributors